Putnam & Rudkin Preserve

 A favorite of former board member Ann Carter, this tranquil preserve consists of two lovely fields and woods with easy walking trails and bench to relax upon (a memorial to Mrs. Carter).

 Discover wild blueberries (in season) in this neighborhood hardwood forest with ancient rock walls and small wetland area covered by wooden walkways.

-Smallest preserve that is an official Monarch Way Station.
-Mowed walking trails make this a lovely spot to observe wildflowers and butterflies.
+Aspetuck Land Trust’s smallest preserve is an official Monarch Way Station with many native plants on the property that provide precious food for pollinators like the Monarch Butterfly.
+This is a lovely spot to observe wildflowers and butterflies where you can sit on a teak bench dedicated to Southport conservationists Raphael and Roberta Hodgson.
 It is conveniently located on Westway Road across from entrance to the historic Pequot Library in Southport.